Natural resources of India: Chromite

 Chromite is an oxide of chromium and iron.
 It is the only commercial source of chromium.
 As of 2022, India accounts for 20% of the world's production of chromite.
 As of 2022, India is also the world's 4th largest chromium producer and the country's chromium production was 4.2 million MT in the same year.
 As of 2010, India had 200 million tonnes of resource.
 Odisha accounts for 98% of India's chromite deposits.
 Minor amount of resources are available from Manipur, Nagaland, Karnataka, Jharkhand, Maharashtra, Tamil Nadu and Andhra Pradesh.
 It is mostly mined by opencast method.
 Chromium provides additional strength to the alloys and it is resistant to corrosion, so it is mainly used in metallurgical applications.
 It can withstand sudden temperature changes, so it is used in refractories.
 It is also used in chemical applications.
 In 2020, Tata Steel Mining, a subsidiary of Tata Steel, started chromite mining operations in Odisha.

-Cobalt

-Vedanta Limited is India's leading cobalt producer, which the company became by acquiring Nicomet in 2021.